Benjamini--Schramm continuity of root moments of graph polynomials: Multiplicative lemma

 \section{Multiplicative lemma}

-In this section it is shown how multiplicativity implies Benjamini--Schramm convergence.
+In this section it is shown how multiplicativity implies Benjamini--Schramm continuity.
 The main result will be Theorem~\ref{f-conv-entr}.
 Its proof is made simple by the ideas included in Lemmas~\ref{add} and \ref{mult}.

 \begin{Def} A function $p$ defined on graphs is \textit{additive} if

 holds for any two graphs $G_1$ and $G_2$. \end{Def}